 Shopping

-Shopping is definitely a key part of any weekend in Paris, and the best place to head to is the Marais.
+Shopping is definitely a key part of any honeymoon in Paris, and the best place to head to is the Marais.
 If you are visiting in January or June the annual sales (les soldes) are on.
 French brands we like the most are APC, Sandro, and Maje for clothes, Merci, Diptyque and Astier de Villatte for homewares and the most beautiful luxury candles.
 After shopping you can wander through the falafel shops on Rue de Rosiers and relax in the beautiful place de Vosges, stopping in for a macaron or eclair at Carette if you’ve worked up an appetite.
 Maison Plisson is also a great new place to stop for lunch.

 Architecture, fashion and chocolat chaud